mycolorway/simditor/site/docs/doc-config.md

 #Options

 You can customize Simditor by passing optional options when initializing Simditor.
-Here are all the optional options and their default values:
+Here are some optional options and their default values:

 ```coffee
 editor = new Simditor